requiemformemories/jenson-head-replacer/README.md

 ## Usage

 1. Open the web page, the application will automatically load the face detection model
+2. **(Optional) Configure settings:**
+   - Click "⚙️ 設定" to expand the configuration panel
+   - Upload your own image to replace faces
+   - Adjust the size ratio with the slider (1.0x - 3.0x)
+   - Click "重置為預設值" to restore defaults
-2. Once loaded, click the "開啟相機" (Start Camera) button
+3. Click the "開啟相機" (Start Camera) button
-3. Allow browser camera permission
+4. Allow browser camera permission
-4. After camera starts, the app will automatically detect faces in the frame
+5. After camera starts, the app will automatically detect faces in the frame
-5. Detected faces will be replaced with jenson_head.webp in real-time
+6. Detected faces will be replaced with your chosen image in real-time
-6. Click "停止" (Stop) button to turn off the camera
+7. Click "重啟" (Reset) button to restart the camera

 ## How It Works